 Father Nicholas (Mykola) Dilendorf

-Father Nicholas Dilendorf is a native of Chicago.
-The son of immigrant parents from Ukraine after WW II, he is a graduate of Rutgers University New Brunswick, NJ.
+Born in Chicago of immigrant parents from Ukraine after WW II.
+Graduate of Rutgers University New Brunswick, NJ.
 St.Sophia Seminary, South Bound Brook, NJ, Yale Divinity School, New Haven, CT.
-Father is a tonsured Reader and Ordained Sub-Deacon by Patriarch (then Metropolitan) Mstyslav of Blessed Memory.
+Father was tonsured a Reader and ordained Sub-Deacon by Patriarch (then Metropolitan) Mstyslav of Blessed Memory.
 Ordained to the Holy Diaconate by Archbishop Vsevolod of Blessed Memory.
 Ordained to Holy Priesthood by Archbishop Daniel.
 Father of two children, Michael and Elizabeth who are students in Chicago.

 Our growing choir is an integral part of the church.
 Please contact our choir director if you are interested in joining.